-SECTION 3 Trouble Supervision
+3.0 Trouble Supervision

-When a trouble occurs on the FCPS, it must also appear on the main FACP (Fire Alarm Control Panel).
-The remote power supply has two ways of sending this trouble signal to the FACP, however, only one of the trouble reporting methods may be used.
+When a trouble occurs on the FCPS, it must also appear on the main Fire Alarm Control Panel.
+The remote power supply has two ways of sending this trouble signal to the FACP.
+However, only one of the trouble reporting methods may be used.

-3.1 Supervision via FACP Notification Appliance Circuit

-Supervision of FACP to FCPS Wiring
+3.1 Supervision via FACP Notification Appliance Circuit Supervision of FACP to FCPS Wiring

 The FACP supervises the connection between itself and the FCPS via an End-of-Line Resistor (ELR).
 The ELR must be installed at the FCPS end of the circuit.
 If no additional devices are connected to these terminals, the ELR must be connected directly across terminals 3 and 4.
-An open or short on this circuit will be detected at the FACP as an NAC trouble.
-Refer to Figure 4.3 on page 17.
+An open or short on this circuit will be detected at the FACP as an NAC trouble (refer to Figure 4-2).